qzed/linux-firmware-ipts-surfacebook2-kbl8/README.md

 # IPTS Firmware for the Microsoft Surface Book 2 (Kaby Lake, 8th Gen)

+_Note:_
+_This repository will no longer be updated._
+_Please refer to [github.com/linux-surface/surface-ipts-firmware](https://github.com/linux-surface/surface-ipts-firmware) instead._

 Intel Precise Touch & Stylus (IPTS) linux firmware for the Microsoft Surface Book 2 with 8th gen Kaby Lake CPU.

 This Package only provides the IPTS firmware.